 Min. age requirements:

 - If you are older than 18, you’re good to go.

 - Minors as young as 5 may be permitted to climb on a case-by-case basis, but must be in the presence of a parent or legal guardian.

 If your group has climbers under the age of 18, contact us prior to booking to make arrangements.

 Getting there and meeting location

-To get to the Devils Tower, most people fly into Rapid City Regional Airport, SD.
+To get to the Custer State Park and Devils Tower, most people fly into Rapid City Regional Airport, SD.
 From there, you can rent a car.
 There is no public transportation available to Devils Tower National Monument.
-Enjoy a two-hour scenic drive through the Black Hills until you reach Devils Tower National Monument.
+Enjoy a two-hour scenic drive through the Black Hills until you reach your destination.